By Keith Tomasek

-Whenever we tour the BOOM Trilogy, we try to adapt parts of the show to reflect the context of where we are, whether it’s London ON, New York city, Châlons-en-Champagne, or Taichung.
+Whenever we tour the BOOM Trilogy, we try to adapt parts of the show to reflect the context of where we are, whether it’s New York city, Châlons-en-Champagne, or Taichung.
 Usually that involves research and integration of information into the multimedia design of the show (like the titles that scroll across when I sing songs).

 When “BOOM” (Part 1) played in Taichung in 2021, I performed the entire show in English, except for a short intro in Mandarin.
 In addition, the entire show was subtitled, the scrolling titles in the media were rewritten with Chinese characters, there were text changes suggested by a local dramaturg, and I even sang a famous Taiwanese folk song!

 This time, I had 2 years of Mandarin lessons under my belt, and although I’m far from fluent, I was speaking certain sections to the audience in Mandarin, without losing their eyes to a subtitle screen.
 That kind of direct connection is one of the keys to making this kind of solo performance work.

 I’d like to add that the BOOM Trilogy stories and characters remain Canadian, even when we perform in the USA (BOOM played Off-Broadway in NY before the pandemic).
 That’s very important to me and to our team: to bring our stories, and the work of Canadian artists, to international audiences.
 I think the authenticity and specificity of this kind of storytelling is actually what makes these shows resonate more universally.

 From each pair below, pick one and explain why briefly with no more than two sentences.